davidwwu/iManAIge/README.md

 # iManAIge-demo

-This project demonstrates the ability of iManAIge where we can cause a problem, iDetect would pick up the problems and send to iSolve to decompose the root cause of the problem and send a possible remedy to iDo.
+This project demonstrates the ability of iManAIge on NonStop where we can cause a problem, iDetect would pick up the problems and send to iSolve to decompose the root cause of the problem and send a possible remedy to iDo.

 ## Recommended IDE Setup